LIBERTY

 proven to have violated a “known legal duty.”

 Ref.
-Prosecutor’s Brief filed on or about July 14, 2003 (docket #49) citing
+Prosecutor’s Brief filed on or about July 14, 2003 (docket #49)

-United States v.
+citing United States v.
 Pomponio, 429 US 10 and Cheek v US, 498 US 192.
-The prosecutor
+The

-statutory duty imposed upon the defendant.
+identify any statutory duty imposed upon the defendant.

 The defendant does not have to search through Title 26 and assume some